NVRM0R/vega/README.md

 </p>
 Default pipeline consisnt of following steps:

 1. Importing data System has intergation with CONN toolbox, but user can also upload NIfTI files from other sources.
-Main requeirment: data has to be preprocessed (denoising, aligning, etc.);
+Main requeirment: data has to be preprocessed (denoising, aligning, etc);
 2. Then user select gray matter mask threshold and start calculationg of correlation matrix for specific subject;
 3. After finishing, status of the project will be "ready" and user can select desired number of ROIs and perform brain parcellation.